-Menopause refers to a period of a woman’s life where there is a cessation of menstruation signaling the end of reproductive ability.
-It begins with a perimenopausal period that tips off to menopausal period that is characterized by amenorrhea for more than 12 months.
-The timing of menopause varies widely but it generally occurs in the 4th or 5th decade of life with the mean age of occurrence at 51 years.
+Menopause refers to the period of a woman’s life during which there is a cessation of cyclic menstruation, thereby signaling the end of one’s reproductive ability.
+It begins with a perimenopausal period that precedes and warns about the arrival of the menopausal period, which is characterized by amenorrhea for > 12 months.
+The timing of menopause varies widely, but it generally occurs in the 4th or 5th decade of life, with the mean age of occurrence at 51 years.

-Because many of the previously mentioned symptoms can be attributed to the loss of the normal cyclic production of estrogen and progestogen by the ovaries in menopause, hormone replacement therapy has emerged as a solution to prevent these complications.
-Hormone replacement therapy can come in topical or systemic formulations.
+Symptomatically, menopause is characterized by irregular menses, increased sweating, hot flashes, heat intolerance, headaches, irritability, loss of libido, vaginal and mammary atrophy, and mood swings.
+Many of these symptoms can be attributed to the loss of the normal cyclic production of estrogen and progestogen by the ovaries.
+Thus, hormone replacement therapy (HRT) has emerged as a solution to prevent these unpleasant symptoms.
+HRT is available in topical or systemic formulations.

 - Combined estrogen and progesterone methods

-The three main indications for the prescription of hormone replacement therapy in menopausal women are:
+The 3 main indications for the prescription of HRT in menopausal women are:

-- To relieve vasomotor symptoms of hot flushes, swelling, and palpitations
+- To relieve vasomotor symptoms of hot flashes, swelling, and palpitations

-- To improve urogenital symptoms of dyspareunia, urinary frequency, and urgency
+- To improve urogenital symptoms of dyspareunia, urinary frequency, and urinary urgency

 - To prevent osteoporosis

-Therefore, it is important to understand that hormone replacement therapy has been proven statistically to only prevent osteoporosis thus therapy is effective if started during the first 5 years after menopause.
-Thus, it is indicated for women with low bone mineral density or a history of osteoporotic fractures.
+It is important to understand that HRT has been statistically proven to only prevent the initial development of osteoporosis; thus, therapy is only effective if started during the first 5 years after menopause.
+HRT is therefore indicated for women with low bone mineral density or a history of osteoporotic fractures.

-There are no absolute contraindications against hormone replacement therapy.
-The relative contraindications include:
+There are no absolute contraindications to HRT.
+Relative contraindications include:

 - Previous history of breast cancer or endometrial cancer